pnorman/spirit/CONTRIBUTING.md

 Use underscores for names of layers, fields, and other names in the style.
 Don't use "-" as it requries special quoting sometimes.

-Layers for labeling should end with "_text".
+Layers for labeling should end with the geometry type, i.e. `_line` or `_point`.
 The value might not always be a name, so don't use "_names".
+TODO: Not fully implemented

+### Constants
+For values coming from OSM tagging, wrap them in single quotations, e.g. `'motorway'` not `:motorway` or `"motorway"`.
+Constants coming from the MapLibre Style Language or Glug should use Ruby's `:` notation, e.g. `:exponential` instead of `'exponential'`.

 ## Icons